lh3/pangene/README.md

 Due to structural variations, some individuals may have genes distinct from the gene annotations on the reference genome.
 In principle, it is preferred to include structurally variable genes in the protein set.
 Nonetheless, such genes are rare in the human genome.
-You can still build good pangene graphs with reference gene annotations only.
+You can still get decent pangene graphs with reference gene annotations only.

 For a new species without good gene annotations, you may use protein annotations